 2. How can I learn what my incentive payment would be?

-The incentive payment is a one-time, lump-sum cash payment of your FY 22 budgeted annual base salary.
-Annual base salary is the annual budgeted salary not including summer sessions, overloads, or other one-time payments.
-Participants should contact Human Capital Services (HCS) for lump sum cash payout information by sending an email to email@example.com.
+The incentive payment is a one-time, lump-sum cash payment equivalent to 125% of the qualified person's fiscal year 2023 budgeted base salary, or a combination of a cash payout and a health care bridge.
+Annual salary is the annual budgeted salary not including summer sessions, overloads, or other one-time payments.
+Participants should contact Human Capital Services (HCS) for lump sum cash payout information by sending an email to firstname.lastname@example.org.

 Participants under the age of 65 may elect to participate in a health care bridge, in which case the lump-sum cash payment will be reduced by the amount necessary to cover the cost of the health care bridge.